The kids are alright

 Phnom Penh is predominantly an adults’ playground, but there are plenty of attractions that afford fun for the whole family.
-From playparks to movies to ice-skating to laser tag, it’s all here.
+From play parks to movies to ice-skating to laser tag, it’s all here now.

 While tourism continues to shape the landscape, an increasing number of parents are enjoying the emerging market aimed at them and their kids.
-From a lazy day by one of the many hotel swimming pools and taking a stroll along the riverside for ice cream, to catching the latest film at the flicks and stepping back in time at the arcades, Phnom Penh has it all.
+From a lazy day by one of the many hotel swimming pools and taking a stroll along the riverside for ice-cream, to catching the latest blockbuster and stepping back in time at the games arcades, Phnom Penh has it all.

-The Shop is a green oasis in the midst of the Tuol Kork’s urban district.
-It is the perfect safe haven for families with children thanks to its hundreds of square metres of garden space.
+The Shop Too is also an oasis in Tuol Kork – the perfect safe haven for families with children thanks to its hundreds of square metres of garden space.
 To keep the energy levels at full tilt, they offer a large choice of pizzas, weekly BBQs and seafood specials.

 Kids City is one of the most popular facilities for youngsters.
-The 11-storey indoor entertainment centre on Sihanouk Blvd boasts climbing, laser tag, and kart racing, as well as a huge playground.
+The 11-storey indoor entertainment centre on Sihanouk Blvd boasts climbing walls, laser tag and kart racing, as well as a huge playground and a soft-cushioned toddle town.
 There’s also two floors of Science Zone to discover.

 Monkey Business also lets your young ones release their inner apes at its colourful, cushioned, air conditioned indoor playground.

 Farm to Table provides a family-and-dogs-friendly open air space with fresh, healthy dishes made with locally sourced, organic certified, and wherever possible, sustainable seasonal produce.
 Feast your eyes (and mouth) on the edible garden!